 It is some time in the future.
 Claudia works for the Transitions corporation and travels into the countryside with her co-worker John to peacefully euthanize the dying.
 She now discovers that she is pregnant by her married boss Jason.
 John is then killed by a drone that appears in his apartment.
 As Claudia takes on a new partner, she finds she is being followed and that some of her clients’ families are being killed by drone strikes.
 As she delves deeper, she discovers that this may be due to the sinister activities of the Vastgrow corporation who are eliminating those affected by Vastgrow’s genetic modifications to the crops in the area.

 Cleopatra Coleman is a new name to me.
-Born of Jamaican and Australian parents, she grew up in Australia, obtained a regular part on the country’s long-running soap Neighbours (1985– ) and then gained a foothold in the US with Step-Up Revolution (2012), became a regular on the tv series The Last Man on Earth (2015-8) and went on to other subsequent work such as a fine performance in In the Shadow of the Moon (2019) and James vs. His Future Self (2019).
+Born of Jamaican and Australian parents, she grew up in Australia, obtained a regular part on the country’s long-running soap Neighbours (1985– ) and then gained a foothold in the US with Step-Up Revolution (2012), became a regular on the tv series The Last Man on Earth (2015-8) and went on to other subsequent work, giving fine performances in In the Shadow of the Moon (2019) and James vs. His Future Self (2019).
 She not only plays the lead in Hover but also writes the script and co-produces.